Wednesday, November 25, 2009

 • Orange pockets are deeper and wider to take larger water bottles (and rolled up issues of Carbon Fiber Enthusiast?)

-• Black pocket is 13" wide x 14" deep - holds an unfolded copy of the New York Times, or a large x-ray - like the one of my sprained ankle in Singapore.
+• Black pocket is 13" wide x 14" deep - holds an unfolded copy of the New York Times (or Sydney Morning Herald, or Chicago Tribune - you get the idea)

 • 13" wide by 17" deep